 Fort Wayne, IN

-Riverfront Park Plan
+A Riverfront Park Vision Plan

-In harmony with the overall plan, this new linear park is envisioned to build upon the City Arch River investment’s success by extending the open space north through the Eads Bridge and completing the important link to the North Riverfront Trail.
+In harmony with the overall plan, the vision of this new linear park is to build upon the City Arch River investment’s success by extending the open space north through the Eads Bridge and completing the important link to the North Riverfront Trail.
 Along this new greenway would be a series of active and passive park spaces that provide a wide variety of new user experiences to activate the park.